picusGitHub/Chirpy/docs/source/getting_started.rst

 Authentication and API
 ======================

 APP authentication?
 No way!
 The approach of this Python library is to give you the utmost freedom without any OAUTH authentication.
-Indeed, as Tweedly does not rely on official Twitter API, every functionality is implemented by direct interaction with HTML elements.
+Indeed, as Twirly does not rely on official Twitter API, every functionality is implemented by direct interaction with HTML elements.